ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-camera-trigger-setup.rst

     :width: 450px

-This guide is intended to help you modify a remote shutter release cable for use with APM/Pixhawk Flight Controllers and setup the flight controller for triggering the camera.
+This guide is intended to help you modify a remote shutter release cable for use with APM/Pixhawk Autopilots and setup the flight controller for triggering the camera.
 This method eliminates the need (and costs) for 3\ :sup:`rd` party triggering devices.
 In this specific example, we will use a Sony Alpha 6000 (A6000) camera.
 This procedure